Planning a holiday in Novalja with your dog?

 Early morning and evening visits are usually the most comfortable.

-Choosing the Right Area to Stay in Novalja with a Dog
+Where to Stay in Novalja with a Dog

 Where you stay will shape the whole trip.
 A beach affects part of the day — your location affects everything else.